001 – Circuit bent Nintendo Entertainment System, Critter and Guitari Video Synth, DIY Video Mixer

 As I became more and more interested in chiptune music, I also became more and more interested in the visual art being projected behind the performers.
 Traveling to Blip Festival 2011 and seeing Party Time!
 Hexcellent! perform with Noisewaves was hugely influential.
 I would eventually discover Batsly Adams and marvel at the elegance of his creativity.

-Finally, I would find videos like those from the Playpower Foundation and bury myself in assembly code, mining whatever wisdom I could from No Carrier’s website.
+Eventually, I would find videos like those from the Playpower Foundation and teach myself how to write rudimentary assembly code, mining (copy/pasting) whatever wisdom I could from No Carrier’s website.

 This all led to the creation of the setup you see below.